Lucas-Doctorate-Project/batexpe/README.md

 The main goal of this script is to facilitate the execution of one single simulation instance so it can be seen as a black box with inputs and outputs.

+## How does it work?
-The main idea behind this script is shown on the figure below:
+The main idea behind Robin is shown on the figure below.
 ![robin main idea](doc/automata/smooth2.svg "Robin main idea")